DanySK/compile-latex-action/README.md

 # Compile LaTeX Action

 A GitHub Action that compiles all LaTeX documents in one shot, automatically, with minimal configuration, using (by default) the great [Rubber](https://gitlab.com/latex-rubber/rubber/) toolchain.

 This action is meant to be as portable as possible, namely, it is meant to be written once and then delivered to multiple repositories with no changes (e.g., via [Autodelivery](https://github.com/marketplace/actions/autodelivery)).

 To this end, this action scans your file system, searching for `.tex` files.
 Unless a file has a magic comment similar to `% !
 TeX root = ...`, then it is interpreted as a LaTeX root document and its compilation is attempted.

-A list of compiled files is produced, so that it can easily be used to deploy them wherever you see fit.
+If the magic comment is found, then the value of the magic comment is also added to the list of files to be compiled.

-The action installs Rubber autonomously, but expects you to have setup TeXLive correctly.
+A list of compiled files is produced and stored in the `LATEX_SUCCESSES` multi-line environment variable, so that it can easily be used to deploy them wherever you see fit.

-We recommend using the [Setup TeXLive action](https://github.com/marketplace/actions/setup-texlive) to do so.
+Starting with version 0.3.0, the action relies on a Manjaro Linux-based installation of TeXLive + Minted + Rubber and uses `texliveonfly` to install the required packages on the fly, thus requiring no special environment configuration.

 ## Usage examples